 Five-star customer service, including speedy product delivery and billing, are the important day-to-day considerations.
 But the customers who can make or break your business aren’t just customers – they’re key relationships that the CEO has to own.
 When was the last time you took your big buyers out for dinner, or offered some marquee sports tickets?
 Strengthening those bonds strengthens your business, and can lead to new opportunities, new connections, new products, and new markets.

 As for your smaller customers, what percentage of their business do they do with you?
 Can you bill in advance annually or create a loyalty program to get those sales up?

 If you ask these tough questions, you’re going to arrive at solid answers.
 Some fixes might be as simple as streamlining your billing process.
 Others will be hard, like replacing popular but underperforming sales people.
 But if you ignore the conclusions these seven questions lead you towards, you’re just headed for another round of sagging sales, more questions, and more trouble.

 About Mark Moses

-Mark Moses is the Founding Partner of CEO Coaching International and the Amazon Bestselling author of Make Big Happen.
-His firm coaches over 160 of the world’s top high-growth entrepreneurs and CEO’s from 20 countries on how to dramatically grow their revenues and profits, implement the most effective strategies, becoming better leaders, grow their people, build accountability systems, and elevate their own performance.
+Mark Moses is the Founding Partner of CEO Coaching International and the International Bestselling author of Make BIG Happen.
+His firm has coached over 875 of the world’s top high-growth entrepreneurs and CEO’s from over 45 countries on how to dramatically grow their revenues and profits, implement the most effective strategies, becoming better leaders, grow their people, build accountability systems, and elevate their own performance.
 Mark has won Ernst & Young’s Entrepreneur of the Year award and the Blue Chip Enterprise award for overcoming adversity.
 His last company ranked #1 Fastest-Growing Company in Los Angeles as well as #10 on the Inc. 500 of fastest growing private companies in the U.S. He has completed 12 full distance Ironman Triathlons including the Hawaii Ironman World Championship 5 times.